 Behind our results lies a fundamental irony.
 In the 1970s and 1980s, the Treasury adopted its regular and predictable issuance policy to stabilize treasury and corporate bond markets (Garbade (2007)).
-In an era of debt ceiling brinkmanship, regular and predictable issuance is now producing large and arguably undesirable effects.
-A policy designed to promote stability has instead become a source of instability.
+In an era of debt ceiling brinkmanship, regular and predictable issuance has become an unintended amplifier of politically induced distortions in financial markets.
+A policy designed to promote stability has, paradoxically, eroded it.